 Background

 The FCC allocated 75MHz of spectrum in the 5.9GHz band (5850-5925MHz) for Dedicated Short Range Communications (DSRC) in October 1999.
-In the FCC NPRM 13-22 (13-49), the FCC requested comments on a potential sharing of the DSRC band, to understand if a feasible sharing solution that protects DSRC users could be developed.
-DSRC would remain as a primary user of the band, but if sharing is allowed, this new band would be designated U-NII-4.
+In the FCC NPRM 13-22 (Docket 13-49), the United States Federal Communications Commission has requested comments regarding allowing unlicensed devices such as those using 802.11-based standards to share the 5.9 GHz band, which is currently allocated for DSRC, government radiolocation, and non-government fixed satellite service (FSS) operations, to understand if a feasible sharing solution that protects DSRC users could be developed.
+DSRC would remain as a primary user of the band, but if sharing is allowed, the FCC would create a new set of rules for the band that would be designated as U-NII-4.
 Existing IEEE standards for Wireless Local Area Networks (WLANs) such as 802.11n and 802.11ac could be modified to operate in this new UNII-4 band if such band sharing rules are approved by the FCC.

 The FCC did not specify the framework or etiquette by which band sharing would occur; the NPRM requested comments from relevant stakeholders.
-In August 2013, the IEEE 802.11 Regulatory Standing Committee created a subcommittee called the DSRC Coexistence Tiger Team to convene meetings of stakeholders from WLAN, automotive, regulatory and other communities to explore possible band sharing techniques that could help inform the regulatory process.
+In August 2013, the IEEE 802.11 Regulatory Standing Committee created a subcommittee called the DSRC Coexistence Tiger Team to convene meetings of stakeholders from WLAN, Intelligent Transportation Systems (ITS), regulatory and other communities to explore possible band sharing techniques that could help inform the regulatory process.

 Regulatory issues in the 5 GHz bands

 As the 2.4 GHz Industrial, Scientific and Medical (ISM) band has become increasingly congested, there has been a great deal of interest in the Wi-Fi industry to use the 5 GHz bands, which generally fall under the Unlicensed National Information Infrastructure (UNII) rules of the US Federal Communications Commission (FCC).
-As currently implemented, the UNII bands are defined as in TABLE I. :
+As originally defined, the UNII bands were designated as shown in TABLE I. :